-On the ROC website is a number of factsheets in relation to the financial reporting process and associated timelines.
-The most recent copy of the Reporting Guidelines and a model set of financial statements can also be found.
-The ROC recommends reporting units use this model as it will assist in ensuring compliance with the RO Act, the s.253 Reporting Guidelines and the Australian Accounting Standards.
+The ROC website provides a number of factsheets in relation to the financial reporting process and associated timelines.
+The website also contains the s.253 reporting guidelines and a model set of financial statements.
+The ROC recommends that reporting units use these model financial statements to assist in complying with the RO Act, the s.253 reporting guidelines and the Australian Accounting Standards.
 Access to this information may be obtained via this link.